bylexus/pcms/doc/site/architecture/index.md

 The system supports different processors, determined by the source file's file ending:

 * `*.html` files are processed by the `html_processor`:
   * A YAML Frontmatter is extracted from the file, if present.
-The Frontmatter is available as `variables` map in the `pongo2` template
+The Frontmatter metadata is available via the `page.Metadata` template object.
-  * The HTML file is processed as `pongo2` template, having access to the variables defined in the frontmatter or in `variables` files.
+  * The HTML file is processed as `pongo2` template.
   * Finally, the processd file is written to the output folder to the same relative path.
 * `*.md` files are processed by the `md_processor`:
   * A YAML Frontmatter is extracted from the file, if present.
-The Frontmatter is available as `variables` map in the `pongo2` template
+The Frontmatter metadata is available via the `page.Metadata` template object.
-  * The Markdown file is processed as `pongo2` template, having access to the variables defined in the frontmatter or in `variables` files.
+  * The Markdown file is processed as `pongo2` template.
   * The Markdown file is converted to HTML.
   * Optionally, the converted HTML can be embedded into a template, defined in the `template` YAML frontmatter variable.
   * Finally, the processd file is written to the output folder to the same relative path, but with a `.html` ending.
 * `*.scss` files are processed by the `dart-sass` compiler, which must be present as an external binary, and written as `.css` file to the output folder.
-* `variables.yaml` files are read and merged into the `variables` map, which is available in the templates.
-  Deeper `variables.yaml` file entries override values in higher files, and are merged within the hierarchy.
-  `variables.yaml` files are not written to the output folder.
 * All other files are treatened as raw files and copied 1:1 to the output folder.